-You are responsible for paying any Deductibles, Copayment Amounts, and Co-Share Amounts.
+You are responsible for paying any Deductibles and Co-Share Amounts.
+The Deductibles and Co-Share will be applied to the Out-of-Pocket Maximum.
 You may be required to pay for limited or non-covered services.
 No claim forms are required.